augustineosezua/peckodoro/README.md

 - 🤖 **ChatGPT Assistant**
   Get study help, generate ideas, or chat with AI while you work.
 Requires login to use.

-- 🌗 **Dark Mode Ready**
-  Seamlessly adapts for both day and night productivity.

-- 🔓 **No-Login Required**
-  Core features like the timer and music controls are usable without signing in.

 ---

 ## 🖥️ Pages Overview